nagyistge/tml-wordpress/README.md

 Now we can active the plugin by logging into to WordPress with an admin account and navigate to the Plugins section.

-You should now see the Tml plugin as one of the options.
+You should now see the Translation Exchange plugin as one of the options.

 Click on the "Activate" link.
-You should see now a new section on the left bar called "Tml".
+You should see now a new section on the left bar called "Translation Exchange".

-Before proceeding further, please visit http://translationexchange.com, register as a new user and create a new application.
+Before proceeding further, please visit https://dashboard.translationexchange.com/signup, register as a new user and create a project.

-Once you have created a new application, go to the security tab in the application administration section and copy your application key and secret.

-Now you can go back to your WordPress and provide your application details in the Tml configuration section.
+Copy your project token.

+Update WordPress plugin with your project token and save settings.

-After you save the changes, you can add a language selector widget to your WordPess UI by visiting the Appearance > Widgets section.
+After you save the changes, you can add a language selector widget to your WordPress UI by visiting the Appearance > Widgets section.

-The Tml Language Selector allows users to change languages of WordPress and your posts.
+The Language Selector allows users to change languages of WordPress and your posts.

 Now you are ready to invite translators and translate your blogs.
-By enabling inline translations, you can translate entire paragraphs inline:
+By enabling inline translations, you can translate the site in-context.

-Once the inline translations are disabled, your site will contibue to remain translated:

 Links